AlexanderGenin/system-design/public/articles/music-streaming/index.md

 - **Entities Hierarchy:** The structure of each entity is relatively flat and does not have deeply nested fields.
 The relationships are quite clear.
 - **Structure Changes:** The structure is well-defined and is not expected to change significantly.
 We don't have data flow from external systems which could change the data structure uncontrollably.
 - **Data Writes:** The read-to-write ratio indicates that writes are much less frequent.
-Each write usually involves a single entity, like audio being published/modified or a user registered/edited.
+Each write usually involves a single entity, like audio being published / modified or a user registered / edited.
 These events do not occur as frequently as, for example, logs or analytics events.
 - **Queries:** Our queries will rely on referential integrity and include joins to retrieve data.
 We will also benefit from database schema restrictions and [ACID](https://en.wikipedia.org/wiki/ACID) compliance (Atomicity, Consistency, Isolation, Durability), preventing records with the wrong structure or empty fields from entering the database and keeping the database in a consistent state.
 - **Data Locality:** Despite our entities being relatively straightforward, even if we end up extending them significantly with additional fields for some reason, we don’t expect to retrieve all these fields for most requests.
 Generally, we only need a small portion relevant to the current view or service.